Christine (1958 film)

 Christine is a 1958 French period drama film, based on the 1894 play Liebelei (Flirtation) by Arthur Schnitzler.
 The film was directed by Pierre Gaspard-Huit and the title character was played by Romy Schneider.
 The cast included Alain Delon as a young lieutenant.

 Schnitzler's play had been filmed in 1933 by Max Ophüls as Liebelei, starring Romy Schneider's mother, Magda Schneider.

 Synopsis

 In 1906 Vienna, a young lieutenant Franz (Alain Delon) has an affair with a married baroness, Lena.
 He decides to put an end to it when he meets Christine (Romy Schneider, Delon's fiancée in real life), a musician's daughter.

 Christine is almost engaged to a composer, Binder, but falls in love with Franz.
 Franz breaks it off with Lena, but her husband the Baron Eggesdorf has already discovered the affair.

-While Christine and Franz plan their wedding, the Baron challenges Franz to a duel.
-Franz is killed, and Christine commits suicide.
+While Christine and Franz plan their wedding, the Baron challenges Franz to a duel, and Franz is killed, leading to Christine committing suicide.